Milan1806/sentinel-nids-ml/README.md

 - Recall on high-impact attacks
 - False Positive Rate (FPR)
 - Model interpretability for analyst trust

+### Confusion Matrix

+To better evaluate real-world performance, a confusion matrix and per-class metrics are used instead of accuracy alone.

 ## 🚀 Quick Start